How Much Does it Cost to Refinance a Mortgage?

 - The appraisal fee: All mortgage refinance companies will ask you to submit a home appraisal as part of your loan application.
 Based on the value of the property serving as collateral for the loan, lenders determine how much money to offer you.
 A typical appraisal costs around $400, but a detailed appraiser report can run you over $1,000.

-- The loan origination fee: This refinance fee is similar to the application fee in that even the best mortgage lenders charge it for processing.
+- The loan origination fee: This fee is similar to the application fee in that the majority of mortgage lenders charge it for processing.
 The difference is that, in this case, you’re usually paying to have an account established with the company providing the funds.
 It usually ranges between 0.5% and 1.5% of your loan principal.

 - The recording fee: You’ll have to pay a government agency to legally record your deed, mortgage, and the documents associated with your home loan.
 According to the latest mortgage statistics, the national average for recording fees is $125.